 As a member of the Basketball Hall of Fame, it seems obvious what Jack McCallum would choose as his favorite sport to cover.
-"You would think it would be pro basketball," says McCallum, a SPORTS ILLUSTRATED contributing writer, "but it would be anything where I'm the only reporter there because all the stuff you gather is your own."
+"You would think it would be pro basketball," says McCallum, a SPORTS ILLUSTRATED special contributor, "but it would be anything where I’m the only reporter there because all the stuff you gather is your own."

 For three decades McCallum’s rollicking prose has entertained SI readers.
 He joined SPORTS ILLUSTRATED in 1981 and famously chronicled the Celtics-Lakers battles of 1980s.
 McCallum returned to the NBA beat for the 2001-02 season, having covered the league for eight years in the Bird-Magic heydays.
 He has edited the weekly SCORECARD section of the magazine, written frequently for the Swimsuit Issue and commemorative division and is currently a contributor to SI.com.
 McCallum cited a series of pieces about a 1989 summer vacation he took with his family as his most memorable SI assignment.
 “A paid summer va-kay?
 Of course it’s my favorite,” says McCallum.
 In 2008 McCallum profiled Special Olympics founder Eunice Shriver, winner of SI’s first Sportsman of the Year Legacy Award.

-McCallum has written eight books, including a novel Foul Lines about pro basketball (with SI colleague Jon Wertheim).
-His 2007 book, Seven Seconds or Less: My Season on the Bench with the Runnin' and Gunnin' Phoenix Suns, was a best-selling behind-the-scenes account of the Suns' 2005-06 season.
-He has also written scripts for various SI Sportsman of the Year shows, "pontificated on so many TV shows about pro hoops that I have my own IMDB entry," and teaches college journalism.
+McCallum has written ten books, including his 2012 book, Dream Team, which spent six seeks on the New York Times best-seller list, and his 2007 novel Foul Lines about pro basketball (with SI colleague Jon Wertheim).
+His book about his experience with cancer, The Prostate Monologues, came out in September, 2013 and his 2007 book, Seven Seconds or Less: My Season on the Bench with the Runnin’ and Gunnin’ Phoenix Suns, was a best-selling behind-the-scenes account of the Suns’ 2005-06 season.
+He has also written scripts for various SI Sportsman of the Year shows, “pontificated on so many TV shows about pro hoops that I have my own IMDB entry,” and teaches college journalism.
 In September 2005 McCallum was presented with the Curt Gowdy Award, given annually by the Naismith Memorial Basketball Hall of Fame for outstanding basketball writing.
 McCallum was previously awarded the National Women Sports Foundation Media Award.

 Before SPORTS ILLUSTRATED, McCallum worked at four newspapers, including the Baltimore News-American, where he covered the Baltimore Colts in 1980.
 He received a B.A. in English from Muhlenberg College in Allentown, Pa. and holds an M.A. in English Literature from Lehigh University.
 He and his wife, Donna, reside in Bethlehem, Pa., and have two adult sons, Jamie and Chris.